 N-Day is an opportunity for nations to come together and exchange nuclear weapons in a fiery Armageddon of mutually assured destruction.

-Once N-Day begins, join a Faction.
+Once registration opens, you can create or join a Faction.
 Nations outside a Faction can't attack or be attacked.
 You can join a Faction when you're ready and leave when you're not (to stay safe).

 Watch your nation automatically generate Production at a rate of 1 every 2 minutes.
 Use it to build Nukes and Shield.